EnzoLePadellec/web-applications-frontend/README.md

 ## Explanation

-For this frontend we use the backend developed by Roch Moreau that you can find [here](https://github.com/EnzoLePadellec/secure-web-dev-backend).
+For this frontend, I used the backend developed by Roch Moreau that you can find [here](https://github.com/EnzoLePadellec/secure-web-dev-backend) and the realworld code that you can find above.

+Please note that the website does not display all locations.
+So if you create a new location, make sure it is created from your Mongo database.

-User Stories:
+### User Stories:

 US1: As a random visitor, I want to be able to register an account or log-in, so I can access all features - Achieved

 US2: As a random visitor, I want to be redirected to the login/register page when I click on “location" tab, so that I know I must log-in to see its content - Achieved